GRV96/syspathmodif/README.md

 * `sp_append` appends the given path to the end of `sys.path`.
 * `sp_contains` indicates whether `sys.path` contains the given path.
 * `sp_remove` removes the given path from `sys.path`.

+The functions' full documentation is available in the source code repository.

 ### Demo